Info

 - Lecture 1 (1/19): data visualization – introduction, class logistics, types of data, basics of data visualization

-Slides available here. - Lecture 3 (1/26):probability II – convergence of random variables, Markov’s inequality
+Slides available here. - Lecture 3 (1/26):probability – convergence of random variables, Markov’s inequality

-Slides available here. - Lecture 4 (2/1): probability III – Weak law of large numbers, confidence intervals, π estimation randomized algorithm Central Limit theorem
+Slides available here. - Lecture 4 (1/31): probability – Weak law of large numbers, confidence intervals, π estimation randomized algorithm

 Slides available here.